 Eater Montreal is updated on weekdays with breaking news stories (restaurant openings, closings, etc.), maps, features, and more.
 Here are a few ways to stay in the loop:

 - Keep an eye on the Eater Montreal homepage.
-New stories will usually appear near the top and flow down toward the bottom of the page as they get older, while important recent stories will stay pinned right at the top.
-Also, check out our big sister, Eater.com, for international food news.
+New stories will usually appear near the top and flow down toward the bottom of the page as they get older.
+Also, check out our big sister, Eater.com, for US and international restaurant coverage.

-- Subscribe to our newsletter, which goes out once weekly and includes links to top stories.
+- Subscribe to our newsletter, which goes out once or twice weekly and includes links to top stories.

-- Like us on Facebook and follow us on Twitter for updates on new stories and more throughout the day.
+- Like us on Facebook and follow us on Instagram and Twitter for updates on where to eat in Montreal — and why it matters.

 Get in Touch

 Have questions not answered here?
 Want to send in a tip or a complaint or just say hello?
-Here are some ways to get in touch with the Eater Montreal staff:
+Here are some ways to get in touch with the Eater Montreal: